Shubhamrawat5/Resso-playlist-downloader/README.md

 - Also there is 5% chance that song's some remix or different same name song will get downloaded...

-### Screenshots
+## Screenshots

 <img src = "https://i.ibb.co/3zF789b/resso.png" width="800"/>

-### Contribute & Issues 🚀
+## Contribute & Issues 🚀

-- Feel free to help to improve this tool.
+- Feel free to Contribute to improve this.
-- Inform if you face any problem.
+- Raise an Issue if you face any problem.